Mitigation, Curation, and Preparation

 Undergraduate Scholars Program at Montana State University: 2007-2008 Academic year

--Awarded research grant for Ethiopian dinosaur research
+-Research grant for Ethiopian dinosaur project

 Earth Sciences Colloquium, Montana State University: 2008

--Student Choice Award for "Best Presentation"
+-Student Choice Award: "Best Presentation"

 Paleontology In Hollywood?